pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 1. Join and participate in the dedicated migration support channel that will be provided in Pantheon’s Slack instance

-1. Provide the Pantheon Migration Team with necessary access to current host or to code, database, and files
+1. Provide the Pantheon Migrations Team with necessary access to current host or to code, database, and files

 1. Initiate a code freeze from the migration's start until the site(s) launch on Pantheon